shwina/still-magic/_en/ghp.md

 <!-- == \noindent -->
-This means you're storing generated files in your repository, which is generally considered bad practice, but we should always break rules rather than doing something awkward ({% include x key="s:rules" %}).
+This means you're storing generated files in your repository, which is generally considered bad practice, but we should always break rules rather than doing something awkward ({% include xref key="s:rules" %}).

 There are a *lot* of tools for generating static websites, [Sphinx][sphinx] and [Hugo][hugo] being only two of the most popular.